rcrews/docs-website/runtime/7.1.1/howto-streaming.md

         Provides information on how to develop Kafka clients.

     - title: Apache Kafka Connect
-      url: publication-tbd/index.html
+      url: kafka-connect/index.html
       description: >-
-        Provides information about how to use Kafka Connect
+        Provides information on how to setup, use, and configure Kafka Connect.
+In addition, contains information on connectors bundeled with Runtime.

   - title: Cruise Control
     sub: